genestack/user-tutorials/source/guide/2_Genestack-features.rst

 time on actual data analysis.
 After you are done with your analysis you can export the data in the format of your choice.

-**NOTE: Formatting Hell**
+.. note:: **Formatting Hell**

           You might be wondering why we made our platform format-free and why this is such a big deal.
 In the current landscape of bioinformatics there seems to be a never-ending number of formats your data might be saved in.
 There are a few prominent formats used in next generation sequencing analysis, like FastQ, BAM and VCF.
 But very often new programs come with new formats.
 Bioinformaticians say they spend almost 80% of their time worrying about data grooming and file reformatting and only 20% on actual data analysis.
 Now, that’s insane, isn’t it?
 On Genestack you don’t have to worry about formats at all – our OS takes care of all the routine tasks so that you can focus on your work.

 Reproducibility
 ---------------